carlitoplatanito/gulpstrap/README.md

 gulp
 ```

-of any of the specific tasks
+or any of the specific tasks

 ```
 gulp watch